georust/geographiclib-rs/README.md

 [Documentation](https://docs.rs/geographiclib-rs)

-Currently this implements the direct and the inverse geodesic calculations.
+Currently this implements the direct and the inverse geodesic calculations and gnomonic projection.

 If instead you are looking for Rust bindings to [Karney's C++ implementation](https://sourceforge.net/projects/geographiclib/), see [https://crates.io/geographiclib](https://crates.io/crates/geographiclib).